edoardottt/amazon_tracker/README.md

 Usage :computer:
 ------

-1) Download all the repo

-2) Type on your browser 'my user agent' and paste the result in the header variable content.
+1) Type on your browser 'my user agent' and paste the result in the header variable content.

-3) Change all the variables you need (from_email, from_password, to_email, URLS, dream_price and minutes).
+2) Change all the variables you need (from_email, from_password, to_email, URLS, dream_price and minutes).

-4) If you haven't did already, go to https://myaccount.google.com/lesssecureapps and allow it (It's mandatory).
+3) If you haven't did already, go to https://myaccount.google.com/lesssecureapps and allow it (It's mandatory).

-5) Execute the scraper.py file
+4) Execute the scraper.py file
 -------

 [edoardoottavianelli.it](https://www.edoardoottavianelli.it) to contact me.